jasenmichael/lnk-generator/README.md

 this is a windows program written in Auto Hot Key - autohotkey.com

-this program needs all 6 paremeters
+this program needs all 6 parameters

 USAGE: